TO: First-Year English Majors [Fall 2017]

 Dear prospective English majors,

-Good to learn of your interest in English as a major course of study at the University of Idaho.
+Good to learn of your interest in English as a major course of study at the University of Idaho--see (also) the English major requirements in the UI catalog.)
 On behalf of the department's faculty and students, welcome!
-In advance of registration for fall 2012, here is information and advice about planning your classes.
+In advance of registration for fall semester, here is information and advice about planning your classes.
 This advice is intended to complement the primary/general information for First-Year students at the university's Academic Advising site--please be sure also to review the information at that site: http://www.uidaho.edu/academicadvising/students/newstudents/firstyearstudents

 To get started on planning your schedule, let's see what a first semester schedule may look like, then refer to department and university requirements that guide such a schedule.